Skip to contents

 Genome-wide Manhattan plot

-We use the example GWAS data from qqman package to demonstrate genome-wide Manhattan.
+Use ez_manhattan() to visualize GWAS results across the entire genome.
+We use the example GWAS data from qqman package to demonstrate.

 library(qqman)